 The answer is resounding yes.
-Yet it is a very difficult place to quantify and needs to be seen to be believed.
+Yet Puy Du Fou is a very difficult place to quantify, however it must to be seen to be believed.
 I want to tell you what is at Puy Du Fou for families.
 Firstly why you need to visit.

-I have just returned from a whirlwind press trip to Puy Du Fou with a gorgeous group of ladies from BritMums and was lucky enough to be able to see what the park has to offer.
-Puy Du Fou is the prefect place to visit with kids.
+I have just returned from a whirlwind press trip to Puy Du Fou in France with a gorgeous group of ladies from BritMums, I was lucky enough to be able to see what the park has to offer.
+In short Puy Du Fou is the perfect place to visit with kids.

 Puy Du Fou is a place that is full of wonder and magic that has the power to make you feel like a child all over again.
-If you are planning a family holidays to France, this is one French attraction I would add to your itinerary.
+In short if you are planning a family holidays to France, this is one French attraction you must add to your itinerary.

-Puy Du Fou is a theme park of epic proportions which is set around 3 historically themed villages with real shops and restaurants.
-All the shops are run by individual traders making and selling unique products.
+Puy Du Fou is a theme park of epic proportions, set around 3 historically themed villages with real shops and restaurants.
+All the shops are independent traders making and selling unique products.
 The park does not focus on pushing branded products which is so refreshing.

 Yet Puy Du Fou offers 7 spectacular day and night shows included in the price of your ticket.
-And also 11 immersive shows that offer an interactive walk through experience, these are shows in themselves and offer spectacular effects and atmosphere.
+Also offering 11 immersive shows that offer an interactive walk through experience.
+These are shows in themselves and offer spectacular effects and atmosphere.

-Could you get bored with all those shows?
 Not a chance, every show is unique and different.
-Each offering magical experiences with historical undertones that make you leave wanting to know more.
+Each offering a magical experiences with additional historical undertones that make you leave wanting to know more.

 The people behind the shows at Puy De Fou are creative geniuses.
-And just when you think you can be shocked no more you are presented with another show or special effect that has you thinking that magic must be real.
+Just when you think you have seen it all.
+You are presented with another show or special effect that has you firmly believing magic is real.
 That has you running to the next show wondering what on earth is going to happen next.

-What are the best shows at You Du Fou?
+What are the best shows at Puy Du Fou for families?